Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 | 2015    | 947              | 1.15cm                      | 1.38cm                                   |
 | 1046    | 946              | 1.25cm                      | 1.24cm                                   |

-Here some of those points are leaked, but so it is and they are common to both models.
+Here some of the points are leaked i.e they are present in both the train and the test set, but so it is and they are common to both models.
 This will be cleaned up in future work

 ## Experimentations